Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

 \subsection{Our results}

 In this work, we take a closer look at RSP with arbitrary pure states as the shared entanglement.
 We specifically study RSP protocols for \emph{flat states}.

-A $d$-dimensional rank-$k$ flat state is a mixed state of the form $\frac{P}{k}$, where $P$ is a rank-$k$ projector on $\mathbb{C}^d$ (they are so called due to their spectrum being flat at $\frac{1}{k}$).
+\paragraph{Flat states.} A $d$-dimensional rank-$k$ flat state is a mixed state of the form $\frac{P}{k}$, where $P$ is a rank-$k$ projector on $\mathbb{C}^d$ (they are so called due to their spectrum being flat at $\frac{1}{k}$).
 We will call the set of all such states $G(d,k)$, and a protocol for remote state preparing these states will be called a $(d,k)$-RSP protocol.

 Flat states are an important class of states in the context of RSP: they were the ensemble studied in \cite{JRS03, Bab_Hadiashar_2020} as well.
-Moreover, it can be seen that in any one-way communication protocol between Alice and Bob which involves shared EPR pairs projective measurements, the state on Bob's side at the end of the protocol must be a flat state.
+Flat states are in a sense complete for RSP: RSP for arbitrary states can be done using RSP for flat states via a method called the Brothers Extension \cite{AJM+16} (the method was proposed in \cite{AJM+16} but only called the Brothers Extension in later works).
+Moreover, it can be seen that in any one-way communication protocol between Alice and Bob which involves shared EPR pairs and projective measurements, the state on Bob's side at the end of the protocol must be a flat state.
 Therefore, any protocol of this form is essentially doing RSP of a flat state, and it may be possible to use our results to prove bounds for such protocols.